UBCEnvision/UBCEnvision.github.io/news/_posts/2017-12-12-GlobeAndMail.md

 The CHBeer team is extremely excited and honored for this opportunity and would like to thank UBC Public Affairs for arranging this with the Globe and Mail.

-Keep an eye out for the article which will be published in the Globe and Mail sometime over Christmas.
-Once we receive a link it will be posted here!
+You can find the full article [***here***](https://www.theglobeandmail.com/news/british-columbia/ubc-students-brew-up-smartphone-app-to-help-craft-beer-makers/article37452195/), be sure to spread the news!

 ![Alt Text](/assets/images/news/beer_photo2.jpg)